-I’ll think about the Tarzan situation and you think about this Pad Thai that I made for you.
+I’ll think about the Tarzan situation some more and you think about this Pad Thai recipe that I created for you.
 And then stop thinking about it and make the damn thing.
 Here’s what my dear friend and dedicated recipe tester had to say about it. (can you see how our friendship just works?)

-3 large pitted dates, soaked in hot water for at least 10 minutes
+- 3 large dried dates, pit removed soaked in hot water for at least 10 minutes

-2 cups broccoli or broccolini, cut into bite-sized pieces (100g)
+- 2 cups broccoli florets, cut into bite-sized pieces 100g

 - Make the sauce by placing all of the sauce ingredients into your blender and blending until totally creamy and smooth.
 Set aside for now.

-- Cook the rice noodles by boiling a big pot of water, turning off the heat when the water reaches a boil, and putting the noodles in the pot.
+- Cook the rice noodles by boiling a big pot of water, turning off the heat when the water reaches a boil and then placing the noodles in the pot.
 Use a fork or a pasta ladle to gently separate the noodles the best you can.
 Let the noodles sit in the water for 8 minutes without a lid, and then strain them from the water by pouring them into a colander over the sink.
-Rinse the noodles with cold water to stop them from cooking and set aside for now.
+Rinse the noodles with cold water to stop them from cooking.
+Set aside for now.

-- Heat a large skillet or a wok and cook the onions over medium-high heat for 3 minutes, stirring frequently and adding just a splash of tamari, shoyu or coconut aminos when they start to stick.
+- Heat a large skillet or a wok over medium heat for 2 minutes.
+Add the onions and cook for 5 minutes, stirring frequently and adding just a splash of water when they start to stick.

-- Add the broccoli or broccolini, cabbage and bok choy and cook for an additional 5 minutes, stirring frequently, adding a little tamari, shoyu or coconut aminos if they start to stick.
+- Add the broccoli, cabbage and bok choy and cook for an additional 5 minutes, stirring frequently and adding a tablespoon or so of water if they stick.

-- Add the sauce to the veggies, turn down the heat to low and stir until thoroughly incorporated.
+- Add the Sauce that you made earlier to the skillet, turn down the heat to low and stir until the sauce is thoroughly incorporated.

 - Add a little more than half of the rice noodles and gently combine them with your pasta ladle until all of the ingredients are combined and the sauce is evenly distributed (save the remaining noodles for a cold salad or to put in soup).

-- Add a little tamari, shoyu or coconut aminos if needed and serve.
+- Add a little tamari, shoyu or coconut aminos if needed.